Audubon School

-The Audubon School, at 1400 Clay St. in Henderson, Kentucky, was an elementary school built in 1906 which served as a school until a boiler explosion caused significant damage in 1976.
-The school was listed on the National Register of Historic Places in 1998, and there were hopes that it could be renovated for alternative use.
-However, when a developer seeking to create low-income housing on the site evaluated the structure, it was deemed unsaveable, and the school was demolished in 2019.
+The Audubon School, at 1400 Clay Street in Henderson, Kentucky, is a historic site that was once an elementary school building, built in 1906, and which served as a school until a boiler explosion caused significant damage in 1976.
+The school was listed on the National Register of Historic Places in 1998.

+There were hopes that it could be renovated for alternative use.
+However, when a developer seeking to create low-income housing on the site evaluated the structure, it was deemed unsaveable, and the building was demolished in 2019.